Force HTTPS

 • https://example.com

 Activating the Force HTTPS feature enforces HTTPS access to all the domains attached to the application.
-It is achieved by activating a permanent redirection from HTTP to HTTPS and injecting the HSTS header in HTTPS responses.
+It is achieved by activating a permanent redirection from HTTP to HTTPS and injecting the Strict-Transport-Security header (abbreviated HSTS) in HTTPS responses.

 Force HTTPS a Scalingo Application